141 Glorious Years - Harivallabh

 music lovers to meet 15 – 20 prominent artists at one place every year and

-to see and to hear them perform live during this Four day long festival.
+to see and to hear them perform live during this Three day long festival.

 All India Radio and Doordarshan have been covering the festival regularly.

 Extensive coverage by various TV channels, Internet, FM stations has enabled millions of music lovers across the globe to enjoy the live proceedings of the festival.

 The Print media gives due coverage in the local, regional and national dailies, magazines and periodicals.